-If you need a vehicle that can hold eight passengers, tow 5,200 pounds and offer better fuel economy and a more comfortable ride than a traditional SUV, all with a starting price under $32,000, the 2014 Traverse is a tempting choice.
+If you desire a vehicle that holds up to eight passengers and offers better fuel economy and a more comfortable ride than a traditional SUV, all with a starting price under $32,000, the 2014 Traverse is a tempting choice.

-The 2013 Chevrolet Traverse LS has a Manufacturer's Suggested Retail Price (MSRP) of just over $31,000.
+The 2014 Chevrolet Traverse LS has a Manufacturer’s Suggested Retail Price (MSRP) of $31,670.
 AWD adds $2,000 to the bottom line.
 A fully loaded Chevy Traverse LTZ can push the price to over $45,000.
-The 2013 Traverse's starting price is slightly higher than competitors such as the Ford Explorer, Honda Pilot, Dodge Durango and Nissan Pathfinder, all of which are also slightly smaller.
+The 2014 Traverse’s starting price is slightly higher than competitors such as the Ford Explorer, Honda Pilot, Hyundai Santa Fe and Nissan Pathfinder, all of which are also slightly smaller.
 Buyers searching for the bargain haulers in this segment should check out the Kia Sorento (starting under $25,000) and Dodge Journey (around $20,000 with 7-passenger seating).
-Before buying, be sure to check the Fair Purchase Price on KBB.com to see what others in your area are paying for a 2013 Traverse.
-Down the road, we expect the Traverse to hold its value relatively well, in line with the Explorer, better than the Durango, and not quite as well as the Honda Pilot.
+Before buying, be sure to check the Fair Purchase Price to see what others in your area are paying for a 2014 Traverse.
+Down the road, we expect the Traverse's resale value to be in line the Ford Explorer, but not as high as the Toyota Highlander or Honda Pilot.

-Many options on the 2013 Traverse vary by trim, but all models can be had with all-wheel drive (AWD) for better traction instead of the standard front-wheel drive (FWD).
-Other features include navigation system, blind-spot monitoring system with a rear cross-traffic alert system, 2-panel sunroof, power-operated liftgate, premium 10-speaker Bose surround-sound audio system, and rear-seat DVD entertainment system.
-Chevrolet's MyLink Touch telematics system combines Bluetooth audio streaming, hands-free phone communication, voice recognition, and compatibility with apps such as Pandora.
+Options vary across trim levels for the 2014 Traverse, but all models can be had with all-wheel drive for better traction instead of the standard front-wheel drive.
+Other available features are navigation with traffic data, blind-spot monitoring with a rear cross-traffic alert system (standard on LTZ trim), a power liftgate, 10-speaker Bose audio, a rear-seat DVD system, and a dual-panel sunroof.
+Chevrolet’s MyLink Touch telematics system combines Bluetooth audio streaming, hands-free phone communication, voice recognition, and compatibility with apps such as Pandora.
 GM's OnStar Directions and Connections service can be extended by subscription after six months of free coverage.

-Getting into a third-row seat can be a hassle, especially for less-than-limber adults.
-This feature makes getting there much easier with its one-hand operation that creates easy access to the back.
+Getting into a 3rd-row seat can be a hassle, especially for less-than-limber adults.
+This feature makes reaching that last row easier with a one-hand operation that creates easy access.

 Under the Hood

-Just one engine is offered in the 2013 Chevrolet Traverse models, but it's a good one: a sophisticated 3.6-liter V6 with direct-injection and variable-valve-timing technology that helps it achieve a nice balance of power and fuel economy.
+The 2014 Chevy Traverse uses a sophisticated 3.6-liter V6 with direct-injection and variable-valve-timing technology that helps it achieve a good balance of power and fuel economy.
 In LS and LT trims, the engine makes 281 horsepower.
 LTZ models have a dual-exhaust system that bumps that figure to 288 horsepower.
 All models use a smooth-shifting 6-speed automatic transmission with a manual-shift mode.
-All 2013 Traverse models are rated to tow a commendable 5,200 pounds, and all can run on regular unleaded fuel.
+The Traverse is rated to tow a commendable 5,200 pounds, and all can run on regular unleaded fuel.

 281 horsepower @ 6,300 rpm